-Indicator Measure ment unit Category of region Common output indicator used as basis Basel ine value Measurement unit for baseline and target Baseline year Target value (2023) Source of data Frequency of reporting 10.
-16 Share of in- company mentors and professional staff to complete trainings Vzhodna Slovenija 95 Share 2014 98 Monitor ing Annually Zahodna Slovenija 95 Share 2014 98 Monitor ing Annually
+Indicator Measure- ment unit Category of region Common output indicator used as basis Baseline value Measurement unit for baseline and target Baseline year Target value (2023) Source of data Frequency of reporting 10.16 Share of in-company mentors and professional staff to complete trainings Vzhodna Slovenija 95 Share 2014 98 Monitoring Annually Zahodna Slovenija 95 Share 2014 98 Monitoring Annually

-^{}For the purpose of indicator 10.16 completed training refers to the fact that the mentor or the professional staff obtained a certificate or a public document proving that the training has been completed successfully.
+\For the purpose of indicator 10.16 completed training refers to the fact that the mentor or the professional staff obtained a certificate or a public document proving that the training has been completed successfully.

-2.10.4.1 Actions to be supported under the investment priority 2.10.4.1.1 Description of types and examples of actions to be financed and their expected contribution to the corresponding specific objectives, including, where appropriate, the identification of the main target groups and types of beneficiaries
+2.10.4.1.1 Description of types and examples of actions to be financed and their expected contribution to the corresponding specific objectives, including, where appropriate, the identification of the main target groups and types of beneficiaries

-The actions supported within the framework of specific objective 1 "modernise vocational education and training system" will focus on:
+The actions supported within the framework of specific objective 1 "modernise the vocational education and training system" will focus on:

-- The introduction of two new vocational education and training models that will constitute a new system together with the existing ones, and facilitate easier, faster and more efficient entry into the labour market, namely: modernisation of the model for practical on-the-job training and education for occupations in shortage.
-The missing occupational standards and curricula will be supplemented and new models will be implemented in practice (e.g. the period of on-the-job training) and modernisation (updating the programmes, the establishment of efficiency based on learning achievements in close cooperation with the employers, etc.). - The continuation of practical training with the employers through incentives for the employers to provide learning places (e.g. cost of mentorship for students in companies, a portion of the reward for students, etc.) for students in secondary and higher professional education. - The improvement of the appeal and competitiveness of vocational and professional education through promotional activities such as the presentation of occupations and schools, competitions, advertising and other activities aimed at improving the reputation and recognition of vocational and professional education.
+• The introduction of two new vocational education and training models that will constitute a new system together with the existing ones, and facilitate easier, faster and more efficient entry into the labour market, specifically: modernisation of the model for practical on-the-job training and education for occupations in deficit.
+The missing occupational standards and curricula will be supplemented and new models will be implemented in practice (e.g. the period of on-the-job training) along with modernisation (updating the programmes, the establishment of

+- efficiency based on learning achievements in close cooperation with the employers, etc.). - The continuation of practical training with employers through incentives for the employers to provide learning places (e.g. cost of mentorship for students in companies, a portion of the remuneration for students, etc.) for students in secondary and higher professional education. - Improving the appeal and competitiveness of vocational and professional education through promotional activities such as the presentation of occupations and schools, competitions, advertising and other activities aimed at improving the reputation and recognition of vocational and professional education.